 “I’ll stick to bodysurfing.
 You hate that on general principles.
 That I can deal with.”

-Tony and Jimmy showed up, locating us in the crowd by knowing what their weed smelled like.
+Tony and Jimmy show up, locating us in the crowd by knowing what their weed smells like.

 “I know that band.
 People say you play Texas two-step country music.”

 “That’s ‘cause everyone hates them.
 It’s a sure sign that they’re better than all the other bands.
 They’re from the beach.”

 Jim looks disgusted.
 The first band is setting up.